 – Sten Pittet, Atlassian

 An easy way to understand our CDP is imagining a production line or hydraulic system of pipes, valves, pumps, and tanks.
 Code is the fluid that moves from one end to the other, being refined and transformed until it reaches the user.
 Once this pipeline and its components are in place, any changes such as new features or fixes can be made almost immediately, without the need for shutdowns or downtime.

 We have helped our clients reduce significant costs and implement new features without disrupting their operations or affecting users’ experience.
-We have also created an illustrated diagram of our Continuous Delivery Pipeline to help explain the concepts, with a style based on a certain popular plumber.

 Get in touch with our Experts to discuss how Continuous Delivery can work for your project.

 Rather than delivering compartmentalized chunks of code in phases, Continuous Delivery pushes feature-focused, iterative microService developments.
 Because the changes pushed are smaller, the testing process is rapid and depends on real user feedback.

 Groups of microServices are deployed to automated test environments that deliver rapid fail notifications and successful deployments, increasing overall stability.